Seven Cornersâ Coronavirus Policies

 Seven Corners is one of our core providers of travel and trip insurance products.
 If you have an existing plan from Seven Corners or are looking to purchase one, you may have questions about what is covered by this company when it comes to the COVID-19 coverage.
-We have compiled a list with some answers about what is and is not covered by Seven Corners when it comes to COVID-19-related expenses.
+We've compiled a list with some answers about what is and is not covered by Seven Corners when it comes to Covid-related expenses.

-If you are looking to purchase Trip Cancelation Coverage, you may receive the following benefits that could be beneficial during the coronavirus outbreak.
+If you are looking to purchase trip cancellation coverage, you may receive the following benefits that could be beneficial during the coronavirus outbreak.

 - Benefits may include coverage for trip interruption if an insured interrupts their trip for an applicable covered reason, including quarantine.

 - Benefits may include coverage for travel delay if an insured is delayed the required amount of time (stated in the plan document) for an applicable covered reason, including any delay of a common airline carrier or quarantine.

 - You may have an Airline Reissue Fee benefit, so that if your travel supplier cancels your trip, a benefit will be paid up to a maximum of $75 for the reissue fee charged by the airline for the tickets.
 You must have covered the entire cost of your trip including the airfare cost.